Paint & Wallpaper Area Calculator

 Calculator

-Enter wall size, optional opening size, unit, coverage type, and press Calculate to show the result.
+Enter wall size, optional opening area or door and window dimensions, unit, material type, and press Calculate to show the result.

 Coverage varies by surface, material, primer, roller nap, wallpaper pattern, and installer technique.
 Check the label on your actual product before ordering.